mhfEmu/python_teen/README.md

 # python_teen
-## Python Teen consists all of the Newbie Python Codes I've practised
+## Python Teen consists all of the Python Teenage type of Coding I've practised
 This section also have some practises which are from different code challenges You'll find the file name as their end work